mahmoudelmekwed/Angular-GettingStarted-master/README.md

 `APM-Start`: The starter files set up for this course. **Use this to code along with the course**.
 (Updated for <i>Angular version 14</i>)

-`APM-Final`: The completed files.
-Use this to see the completed solution from the course.
-(Updated for <i>Angular version 14 </i>)

 See the `README.md` file under each folder for details on installing and running the application.

-If you have any problems installing or running this code, please post to the [discussion board for the course](https://app.pluralsight.com/library/courses/angular-2-getting-started-update/discussion)

 NOTE: The installation was tested using node v16.15.1 and npm 8.11.0.